-Born and raised in coastal Alaska, Solan works as a wilderness ranger, expedition leader, kayak guide, boat builder, and a marine mammal emergency responder.
-His passion for wild places started at university where he received a degree in Philosophy which led him directly to a guiding career in the polar regions.
+Born and raised in coastal Alaska, Solan has worked as a Wilderness Ranger, Expedition Leader, Kayak Guide, boat builder and Marine Mammal Emergency Responder.
+His passion for wild places was laid forth at university where he received a degree in Philosophy which led him directly to a guiding career in the polar regions.
 Solan has led trips throughout the Arctic including Greenland, Canada, Alaska and Norway.
 An appreciator of single malts, the history of jazz music and old polar films, Solan is also a tireless student of the banjo.

 “It is a privilege to visit, let alone work, in the Antarctic.
 Out of respect and celebration for this magnificent and extreme place, we must conduct ourselves with both humility and restraint.
 The decision to protect something depends on intimacy and knowledge.
 I applaud those who want to visit the Polar Regions.
 Come, get close to it, learn about it, and experience it.”

 What skills do you bring to the job?

 The most important skill I have developed over the hundreds of trips I’ve led to remote areas, is the ability to communicate effectively.
 This involves careful listening and clear response, in addition to dynamic situational awareness.
 Understanding weather, being a skillful boat handler, and having the ability to improvise when working in adverse conditions with limited resources, are all crucial skills as well.